-which resembles the setting of Proposition \ref{prop:curv-gauss-bak-eme}.
-Therefore, to find an analogue discrete result, we are left to look for conditions on the potential $V$ that resemble convexity and yield positive entropic curvature of the corresponding Markov chain; we will do this in Section \ref{sec:exam-inter}, as an application of the main theorem of this section below.
+which is reminiscent of the setting of Proposition \ref{prop:curv-gauss-bak-eme}.
+Therefore, to find an analogous discrete result, we are left to look for conditions on the potential $V$ that resemble convexity and yield positive entropic curvature of the corresponding Markov chain; we will do this in Section \ref{sec:exam-inter}, as an application of the main theorem of this section below.